isomerpages/nlb-biblioasia/_oct-to-dec-2012/Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo.md

-[^1]: Speech by Mr S. Dhanabalan at the launch of “Edwin Thumboo, Time Travelling, A poetry exhibition, 29 September 2012.
+[^1]: Speech by Mr S. Dhanabalan at the launch of “Edwin Thumboo, Time Travelling, A Poetry Exhibition”, 29 September 2012.

 [^2]: Yeoh, B., &amp; Kong, L. (1996).
 The notion of place in the construction in history, nostalgia and heritage in Singapore. _Singapore Journal of Tropical Geography_, _17_ (1), 52–65.